Christian Insights 4 You

 The difference for us

-Whereas the Israelites had to look up to the raised snake to ‘cure’ their punishment for sin, we can look up to Jesus raised on the cross.
-He bore our punishment, paid the price, and became our ‘cure’.
-As he said (and to repeat part of John 3.14-15) ‘the Son of Man must be lifted up that everyone who believes may have eternal life in him.’
+Whereas the Israelites had to look up to the raised snake for a cure to their punishment for sin, we can look up to Jesus raised on the cross.
+He bore our punishment, paid the price for our sins, and became our cure.

-By looking up at Jesus and believing in the salvation his sacrifice bestowed, we are saved from the poison of sin, just as the Israelites were saved from snake poison when God offered a cure that foreshadowed the crucifixion.
-The connection is plain; the difference is all the difference in the world: the miraculous bronze snake made by Moses could merely restore mortal life; belief in Jesus holds the promise of life eternal.
+In this way, the snake cure foreshadowed the crucifixion.
+The connection is plain; the difference is all the difference in the world.
+The bronze snake made by Moses could only restore mortal life.
+Belief in Jesus holds the promise of life eternal.